How to Build a WordPress Website with Elementor

 Step 8 - Create a Blog Post

 Now you need to create blog posts.
-The same process as pages apply to the blog post, but you’re going to the ‘Posts’ section instead of pages.
+The same process as pages applies to the blog post, but you’ll go to the ‘Posts’ section instead of ‘Pages’.
 Blogging is vital.
-The more content that you publish, the quicker and higher you will rank on Google and other search engines.
+The more quality content that you publish, the quicker and higher you will rank on Google and other search engines.

 Final Word: How to Build a WordPress Website with Elementor